 If the distributor has created the ICP in error it cannot be deleted.
 The ICP status must be set to DECOMMISSIONED, and the ICP must be in the NEW or READY state prior to decommissioning.

+While the ICP is at NEW or READY, any meter owner may populate the Metering event ICP parameters.
+After an ICP is assigned to a retailer, the meter owner can only be determined, or changed, by the responsible retailer

 Retailers can only assign ICPs that are in the READY state to themselves.
 From this point on, the retailer can assign the ICP to be ACTIVE-CONTRACTED, ACTIVE-VACANT or INACTIVE-TRANSITIONAL according to its connection state.

 On initial assignment, a retailer must complete all the mandatory Retailer event ICP parameter information, as well as the Status event parameters, for an ICP.